“Victoria” (or “Nao Victoria”, as well as “Vittoria”) was a Spanish carrack and the first ship to successfully circumnavigate the world.

 Privateer and notable explorer most remembered as the leader of the expedition to Virginia in 1606 and the establishment of the Jamestown Colony

 Christopher Newport was among the first to the Jamestown Colony in 1607, and through his voyages, resupplied the colony to help keep it growing and sustained

 The first practical compass seems to have been made in Venice in 1274.
 It was a device supporting a magnetized needle over a card showing four or eight points of direction.

-The cross-staff uses two pieces of wood to measure altitude, or the distance of an object above sea level or the horizon.
+The cross-staff is an early navigational tool used to measure altitude or the distance of an object above sea level or the horizon

 The dhow was a vessel used primarily for fishing and trade.
 It had triangular sails and a unique hull design.